edx/harprofiler/README.rst

 **Install via script - Ubuntu only**

-Best method for getting up and running quickly
+Best method for getting up and running quickly.
+This will install the requirements and activate a virtualenv.
 ***

-	$ ./dev-bootstrap.sh
+	$ source dev-bootstrap.sh